rblch/weather-chatbot/README.md

 - After starting the application, navigate to `http://localhost:8501` in your web browser to access the chatbot interface.
 - Interact with the chatbot by asking about the weather for different cities.

-## Important note
-This repository includes a `.env` file with environment variables and API keys to ensure the application runs smoothly without additional setup.
-Please handle these credentials with care and do not share them publicly.
-The keys will be deactivated after the grading.